MihailRis/VoxelEngine-Cpp/doc/en/xml-ui-layouts.md

   *left, top, right, bottom*
 - `visible` - element visibility.
 Type: boolean (true/false)
 - `position-func` - position supplier for an element (two numbers), called on every parent container size update or on element adding on a container.
 May be called before *on_hud_open*
+- `size-func` - element size provider (two numbers), called when the size of the container in which the element is located changes, or when an element is added to the container.
+Can be called before on_hud_open is called.
+- `onclick` - lua function called when an element is clicked.
+- `ondoubleclick` - lua function called when you double click on an element.
+- `tooltip` - tooltip text
+- `tooltip-delay` - tooltip show-up delay
+- `gravity` - automatic positioning of the element in the container.
+(Does not work in automatic containers like panel).
+Values: *top-left, top-center, top-right, center-left, center-center, center-right, bottom-left, bottom-center, bottom-right*.
+- `z-index` - determines the order of elements, with a larger value it will overlap elements with a smaller one.
+- `interactive` - if false, hovering over the element and all sub-elements will be ignored.

+# Template attributes

+- `if` with values ​​('', 'false', 'nil') the element will be ignored, including sub-elements.
+- `ifnot` is the same as `if`, but with the opposite condition.

 # Common *container* attributes